hssong1221/5imalone/README.md

 6.If you write a lot, you add extra features (later in mind).

+7.Inability to infringe on Admin credentials
 -------------------------
 2016/11/16 WED
 -------------------------
+Today's work

 I decided to make a bulletin board.
 I made a basic framework.